 The way you grind your coffee beans directly affects the taste of the cup of coffee you’ll make.
-Poorly grounded beans often result in a bad cup of joe, and no one likes a lousy coffee in the morning, right?

 In this guide, we will discuss the two types of grinder, burr grinder vs. blade grinder, how each grinder works, what their differences and similarities are, and which one is perfect for you and your coffee needs.

 If you want to know which grinder is best for you, the answer will depend on a few things, including your budget, your preference, and how much space your kitchen can accommodate.